georgestarcher/Splunk-Class-httpevent/readme.md

 * There is now an optional input_type when declaring your HEC server.
 It defaults to the normal JSON event format but adds raw support.
 * Added a pop null fields option.
 Defaults to False to preserve existing class behavior.
 * Added a check_connectivity method that is optional.
 See example.py for use and docstrings on the method for details.

+# Change Notes:

+* Fixed issue where eventtype on sendEvent and batchEvent was not properly assigned if time field missing from payload.